Ground (electricity)

-In electrical engineering, ground or earth may refer to reference ground – a reference point in an electrical circuit from which voltages are measured, earth ground – a direct connection to the physical ground, or common ground – a common return path for electric current.
-Common ground is almost identical to neutral – a return path for electric current, with an added requirement that common ground has to be a "common" return path.
-To ground or to earth an object is to electrically connect the object to earth ground or common ground.
+In electrical engineering, ground or earth may refer to reference ground – a reference point in an electrical circuit from which voltages are measured, earth ground – an electrically neutral node that has a lot of available charges (e.g. the physical ground of Earth), or common ground – a common return path for electric current (also called neutral in electric power systems).
+Ground current or earth current is the current that flows through a reference ground, earth ground, or common ground.
+To ground or to earth an object is to electrically connect the object to a reference ground, earth ground, or common ground.
+Electrical circuits may be grounded for several reasons.